microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 ### Define the profile

-> The complete code for the example in this section are from the MixedRealityToolkit.Providers\ObjectMeshObserver\SpatialObjectMeshObserverProfilex.cs file.
+> The complete code for the example in this section are from the MixedRealityToolkit.Providers\ObjectMeshObserver\SpatialObjectMeshObserverProfile.cs file.

 Profile contents should mirror the accessible properties of the observer (ex: update interval).
 All of the user configurable properties defined in each interface should be contained with the profile.